Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 Economics

-This knowledge area encompasses an understanding of basic economic principles, as well as a general understanding of economic issues and the economic system of the United States.
+This knowledge area encompasses basic economic principles, as well as a general understanding of economic issues and the United States’ economic system.

 Mathematics and Statistics